bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](./images/image021.png){width="3.0in" height="1.5278346456692913in"}

-Many website&apos;s front end or UI are built on the foundations of components and compose ability.
+Many website's front end or UI are built on the foundations of components and compose ability.

 But React is a powerful tool for streamlining the process of building components and composing them.

-It performs these actions efficiently as components are rendered to the DOM without significantly impacting the browser&apos;s resources.
+It performs these actions efficiently as components are rendered to the DOM without significantly impacting the browser's resources.

-This is called component rendering and you&apos;ll learn more about this and its associated render method later.
+This is called component rendering and you'll learn more about this and its associated render method later.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->